 Fell and Process Medium Trees

-So, you’re wanting to upgrade to felling medium-sized trees over 380mm?
+So, you’re wanting to upgrade to felling medium-sized trees over 380mm or up to 760mm?
 If you are looking to fell bigger trees you are going to need a bigger ticket.
 Thus the felling and processing of medium trees over 380mm qualification is the course for you.
-The next level of training in the suite of chainsaw use is felling medium sized trees over 380mm.
+The next level of training in the suite of chainsaw use is felling medium-sized trees over 380mm up to 760mm.
 You need the ticket for reasons such as:

 - tendering for that next contract

 - you are working for the Forestry Commission

 - the estate, Woodland Trust, National Trust or de veg site has lots of medium trees over 380mm to fell